NotJansel/palladium/readme.md

 ### Features

  - Download Datapacks from their link and install them into the datapacks directory
- - Support for VanillaTweaks planned
+ - Support for VanillaTweaks planned, but has to be looked into
  - Maybe support for Downloading Plugins (not sure)

 #### Disclaimer